 Incredible guitar instrumental level, powerful percussion, catchy lyrics.

-Hello Rusty, such a nice song ("Head to Heart").
+Such a nice song ("Head to Heart").
 I loved the warm and expressive voice.
 Great music too.
 I loved the arrangements and the excellent production.
 Nice guitar sounds.
 I loved the melancholy mood.

 Great melody and a catchy hook!
 The vocals are strong and expressive and the instrumentals and productions are great as well.